 HIS believes in the importance of helping in one's community through service work.
 Students have the opportunity to work as volunteers in the local neighborhood or the larger community.
-Juniors and Seniors can use Community Service to earn EIR credit.

 Extracurricular Activities - Clubs and Organizations

 Student Council provides students with critical leadership opportunities and is an important place to get involved in the school.
 The council is divided into executive officers and grade-level class presidents and vice-presidents.